Berkeley-MDes/tdf-fa24-sylvieweintraub/README.md

 <br />
 <br />
 <h2>Speculations </h2>
 Before this class, I had no expereinece in computational design, nor had I ever heard of it.
 I speculate computational design will become more prevelant in many different industry, not just design and engineering.
+Even if the direct tools like grasshopper and Rhino are not relevant in a certain field, as more people learn the impact and mindset of computation design, work may morph into something more robust and module.

 ---